AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

     mkdir GFS_Data
     cd GFS_Data

-Before you start using the Python script, check the website [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank} to see if the data sets for your interested dates are available.
-Create a Python script to download the GFS Data.
+Before you start using the Python script, check the [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank} to see if the data sets for your interested dates are available.
+To proceed, you need to authenticate yourself for access to the GFS Data.
+Follow these steps to prepare for downloading the data:

+1. Visit the website and click on the "Sign in" button.
+2. Select "Sign in with Orcid.org".
+If you haven't registered on the Orcid website, you'll need to create an account.
+3. After registering, go to your email account to confirm your email address.
+4. Once confirmed, navigate back to the Research Data Archive website, and go to the [User Dashboard](https://rda.ucar.edu/ajax/#!cgi-bin/dashboard){target=_blank}.
+5. Click on [View/Edit Profile](https://rda.ucar.edu/accounts/profile/){target=_blank}.
+Here, you will find your Orcid ID and API token.
+Make a note of these details, as they are essential for the next steps.
+6. With your authentication details at hand, you're set to create a Python script.
+This script will automate the downloading of the GFS data sets you need.
+Remember, the script requires your Orcid ID and API token for authentication during the download process.

 ``` py linenums="1" title="gfs_downloader.py"